I-O-Silver/testing/README.md

 ## Creating your tests

 - First, add a script to your `package.json` file which will run jest.
-It should look like: `"test": "jest"`
+It should look like: `"test": "jest --coverage"`

+Adding the `--coverage` flag will tell jest to collect and report coverage information.

 - Next, create a folder called `test`.